rxn4chemistry/MultimodalAnalytical/README.md

 ```

 ## Usage
-To run the code all the paths and parameters in `scripts/train_model.sh` need to be changed accordingly.
-Especially, to change the data for the training the config, column, modality, ... parameters need to be changed.
+An example to train a model is provided in `scripts/train_model.sh`.
+The parameters present need to changed according to the desired settings.
+To change the data for the training the config, column, modality, ... parameters need to be changed.
+As an example to change the column in the datafile the IR spectra are drawn from change the following parameters.
+However, we recommended to follow the instructions in the paper replication guides.
-Ex.
 `data.IR.column=ir_spectra \`

 ## Replication